 In April 2007, the Government published the Report of the Study Group on Pre-nuptial Agreements (pdf).
 The report recommended that pre-nuptial agreements be legislated for by way of introducing a new Section 16(2)A of the Family Law Act 1995 and new Section 20(3)A of the Family Law (Divorce) Act 1996 so that the courts would be required to have regard to existing pre-nuptial agreements when making ancillary relief orders in judicial separation and divorce proceedings.

-The report also recommended that the legislation should contain procedural guidelines.
-A pre-nuptial agreement would have to comply with general contractual principles and it recommended that for it to be an enforceable agreement it must be:
+The report also recommended that the legislation should contain procedural guidelines, that is, how a pre-nuptial agreement is drawn up, what is required for it to be enforceable.
+It is recommended that it must be:

 - In writing, signed and witnessed